Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

 ::

     gamma = 1.0
-    L = [G]
+    Ls = [G]
     H = qsw.operators.trans(gamma, GU)

-Next the starting state of the system is specified as a pure state at :math:`v_1`.
-This may be achieved by either specifying :math:`\rho(0)` completely, or by giving a list of probabilities, in which case its off-diagonal entries are assumed to be :math:`0`.
+Next, the starting state of the system is specified as a pure state at :math:`v_1`.
+This may be achieved by either specifying :math:`\rho(0)` completely or by giving a list of probabilities, in which case its off-diagonal entries are assumed to be :math:`0`.
 Here, the latter approach is employed.